da-coda/advent-of-code-golang/day_1_trebuchet/trebuchet.md

 Sure, I could just read in the whole file and iterate over it in go.
 But files can become large and I have to calculate the calibration values line by line anyway.
 So instead I just open the file, read a line, throw this line into a channel and then read the next line.
 After difficult calculations and absolutely scientific decision-making I came up with a channel size of 20.
+(Add.: In the end I decided to use the runtime.NumCPU() function to decide how many workers I will spawn)

 # Calculating the calibration values
 ___